stuwilmur/micro-table/API.md

 ];
 ```
 ## Principles
 Tiny-table implements data *transformations*, which may be *applied* to a data table.
-An example transformation is adding a column of data.
-One can *add* a column to our `rainfall` table that calculates the average rainfall in units of millimetres from the value in inches.
+An example transformation is adding a column of data: it is possible to *add* a column to our `rainfall` table that lists the average rainfall in units of millimetres, calculated from the value in inches.
 Other examples of transformations are
-- sorting the table from least to greatest rainfall
+- sorting the table from least to greatest rainfall;
 - aggregating  the total rainfall for each country.

 Any of these transformations could be applied to the table above.

-In addition to applying transformations to data in individual steps, Tiny-table allows one or more data transformations to be combined to create a *model*, which can then be applied to a data table in a single step.
+In addition to applying transformations to data in individual steps, Tiny-table allows one or more data transformations to be *combined* to create a *model*, which can then be applied to a data table in a single step.
 For example, suppose it is desired to apply two data transformations *f* and *g* to a data table in succession; rather than applying *f*, and then taking the result and applying *g*, both transformations can be combined into a single model, and applied to our data in a single step.
 This model may be retained for use, and applied to other data.
+This is analogous to the way in which two mathematical functions $$f(x)$$ and $$g(x)$$ may be *composed* to give a single function $$h(x)$$ such that $$h(x) = g(f(x))$$.

 Tiny table uses some idea functional programming that may be familiar.
 For example, a model will never mutate the data that is passed to it: it will return a new copy with the necessary transformations applied.